wpilibsuite/frc-docs/source/docs/software/advanced-controls/introduction/tuning-elevator.rst

          <div id="elevator_feedforward_ctrls"></div>
       </div>
       <script>
-         arm_pidf = new VerticalElevatorPIDF("elevator_feedforward", "feedforward");
+         arm_pidf = new VerticalElevatorPIDF("elevator_feedforward", "both");
       </script>
     </div>

 To tune the feedforward controller, perform the following:

 1. Start with fairly slow maximum velocity and maximum acceleration.
-0.5 for both is a good guess.
+0.3 for both is a good guess.
 2. Set :math:`K_g`, :math:`K_v`, :math:`K_a`, :math:`K_p`, :math:`K_i`, and :math:`K_d` to zero.
 3. Increase :math:`K_g` as much as you can without the elevator moving upward.
 You will have to zero in on :math:`K_g` fairly precisely (at least four decimal places).
-4. Increase the velocity feedforward gain :math:`K_v` until the straight segments of the elevator actual motion have the same *slope* as the desired motion (TBD word this better)
+4. Increase the velocity feedforward gain :math:`K_v` until the straight segments of the elevator actual motion have the same *slope* as the desired motion.
-5. Increase the acceleration feedforward gain :math:`K_a` until the curved segments of the elevator actual motion have the same *curvature* as the desired motion (TBD word this better)
+5. Increase the acceleration feedforward gain :math:`K_a` until the curved segments of the elevator actual motion have the same *curvature* as the desired motion.

 At this point, note how with *no sensors involved*, the elevator motion is fairly consistent.
 With the exception of a small amount of error, we are almost controling the mechanism without issue.